The History of the First Video Games is... Complicated

 "Technically, for a product to be a video game, there must be a video signal transmitted to a cathode ray tube (CRT) that creates a rasterized image on a screen."

-Although this definition may sound like a lot of nonsense and jargon, it defines the technical parameters of exactly what was considered a video game during that period.
+Although this definition may sound complicated, it defines the technical parameters of exactly what was considered a video game during that period.

-This is the foundation of what is used to define the first ever created video game in its purest sense, which is essential if you are seeking out the truth.
+This is the foundation of what is used to define the first ever created video game in its purest sense.

 Today, the definition of a video game is much more encompassing.